Quantum sketching protocols for Hamming distance and beyond: Measuring Distances in Graphs

 \section{Measuring Distances in Graphs}

-In the following, for an arbitrary graph $G$ and vertices $v$, $w$, let $d_G(v,w)$ denote the distance between $v$ and $w$ in $G$, i.e.\ the length of a shortest path between $v$ and $w$.
+In the following, for an arbitrary graph $G$ and vertices $v$, $w$, let $d_G(v,w)$ denote the distance between $v$ and $w$ in $G$, i.e., the length of a shortest path between $v$ and $w$.
 Also, the hypercube graph $Q_n$ is defined as the graph with vertex set $\{0,1\}^n$, where distance between vertices is the Hamming distance.

 The algorithm from last section for approximately measuring the Hamming distance between two strings in the SMP model can be slightly modified to approximately compute the distance between two vertices in specific graphs in the SMP model.
-That is, to solve the following problem: for some graph $G = (V,E)$, and given vertices $v$, $w$ as input, output $\tilde{d}$ such that $(1-\epsilon)d_G(v,w) \le \tilde{d} \le (1+\epsilon)d_G(v,w)$.
+That is, to solve the following problem: for some graph $G = (V,E)$, and given vertices $v$, $w$ as input, output $\widetilde{d}$ such that $(1-\epsilon)d_G(v,w) \le \widetilde{d} \le (1+\epsilon)d_G(v,w)$.
 Call this problem $\text{DIS}_\epsilon[G]$.
 The idea is to embed a given graph $G$ into a hypercube graph such that all the distances between vertices are preserved or rescaled by a constant factor.
-Once this embedding is achieved, the hypercube structure allows the equivalence between vertex distance in the graph and Hamming distance, so that a binary string can be associated with each vertex and the algorithm can be applied to these binary strings.
+Once this embedding is achieved, the hypercube structure allows the equivalence between vertex distance in the graph and Hamming distance, so that a binary string can be associated with each vertex and Protocol~\ref{prot:cube} can be applied to these binary strings.

 The downside of the above approach is that it cannot be applied to any given graph, since most graphs are not isometrically embeddable into a hypercube.
 The graphs which can be isometrically embedded into hypercubes are known as partial cubes~\cite{Bonnington2003OnCA, OVCHINNIKOV20085597}.
-The identification of which graphs are partial cubes is an interesting question by itself.
-The class of partial cubes is relatively broad.
-The most important examples are hypercubes, trees \cite{WU1985238} and median graphs \cite{Ovchinnikov2011}.
-It also includes other significant classes, e.g. tope graphs of oriented matroids (specially graphs of regions of hyperplane arrangements) \cite{bjorner1999oriented, eppstein2007media}, antimatroids \cite{KEMPNER2013169, eppstein2007media}, weak orderings \cite{eppstein2007media}, bipartite $(6, 3)$-graphs \cite{Chepoi2008}, tiled partial cubes \cite{Imrich2002} and netlike partial cubes \cite{POLAT20072704}.